SimGus/Chatette/README.md

     <a href="#credits">Credits</a>
 </p>

-*Chatette* is a Python script that generates training datasets for the Python package [*Rasa NLU*](https://github.com/RasaHQ/rasa_nlu "rasa-nlu GitHub repository") from template files.
+*Chatette* is a Python program that generates training datasets for [*Rasa NLU*](https://github.com/RasaHQ/rasa_nlu "rasa-nlu GitHub repository") given template files.
 If you want to make large datasets of example data for Natural Language Understanding tasks without too much of a headache, *Chatette* is a project for you.

 <p align="center">